 So what should I look for in choosing a kitchen sink?

 When shopping for a stainless steel kitchen sink, the number one thing to remember when assessing the thickness is: “The lower the number, the better.”
 Simply put, a lower gauge like 16 gauge is in most cases “superior” to a 24 gauge sink because it is thicker.
 How much thinner is a 24 gauge sink compared to a 16 gauge?
 Its only 40% as thick.
 A manufacturer can make a really cheap 22 or 24 stainless steel gauge sink because they are using 50-60% less material.
 Thinner sinks like this are usually seen as topmount or self-rimming and are easily found in big box stores, or maybe in your brand new home as a “contractor’s sink”.
+After you’ve decided on a kitchen sink, you should look for a reputable plumber who won’t undo all of your hard work.
+To find the nearest ones, you may search the internet for keywords such as plumbers Lynchburg or other places.

 So why is thicker (lower gauge) better?